 QQI/FET FETAC Entry Routes

 Mode of study

-This programme was developed in response to the continuing education needs of personnel working in community/voluntary and state sectors actively supporting Community, Youth and Family life in a rapidly changing society.
+This course was developed in response to the continuing education needs of personnel working in community/voluntary and state sectors actively supporting Community, Youth and Family life in a rapidly changing society.
 It is an interdisciplinary programme drawing upon selected components of Sociology, Politics, Community Development, Family Studies and Law.
-It is a broad educational programme which places specific emphasis on knowledge and skills for personnel working within a broad range of sectors which seek to support and enable families and communities to function effectively within society.
+It is a broad educational course which places specific emphasis on knowledge and skills for personnel working within a broad range of sectors which seek to support and enable families and communities to function effectively within society.

 An NUI Diploma in Arts (Community, Youth and Family Studies) is awarded on attaining 90 credits and a Bachelor of Arts in Community, Youth and Family Studies degree on attaining 180 credits.

 The BA course is devised on a modular, credit basis.
 Each module carries a specific number of credits.
 The maximum number of credits that a student can attain each year is 45 credits.

 This module concentrates on improving the abilities of undergraduate students to develop their academic, transferable, generic and employment-related skills, and on preparing them to plan, prepare, edit and present written and oral work.
 The module will challenge students to develop the following skills: academic writing, research techniques, critical thinking and oral presentation.

 - SP127 Understanding Communities (10 ECTS)